HMRC debt management: All you need to know

 Unpaid tax is when individuals or businesses fail to pay their tax bill within the stipulated timeline, while underpaid tax occurs when less tax is paid than is actually due, often due to miscalculations or errors.
 Missing tax return or payment deadlines can also result in debt.

-The implications of accumulating HMRC debt are often more significant than other creditors.
+The implications of accumulating HMRC debt are often more significant than those of other creditors.
 In most cases, penalties and fines may be imposed, which will increase your total tax debt.

 HMRC debt takes two primary forms – personal tax debt, which includes income tax, capital gains tax, and National Insurance, and business tax debt, comprising corporation tax, VAT, and PAYE.